 (6) Assessment tasks must be submitted by 11.59 pm on the due date (or 12.00am where systems do not allow 11.59pm).
-Exceptions to this include performative and point-in-time assessments (such as presentations, practical classes, and examinations), where students are required to submit materials during or at the conclusion of an event.
+Exceptions to this include performative and timed assessments (such as presentations, practical classes, and examinations), where students are required to submit materials during or at the conclusion of an event.